Codeinwp/tweet-old-post/readme.txt

 ### What the plugin can do ?

 This plugin helps you keep your old posts alive by automatically sharing them and driving more traffic to them from Social Networks.
 It also helps you to promote your content.
-You can set sharing interval and number of posts to share to drive more traffic.For questions, comments, or feature requests, <a href="http://revive.social/support/?utm_source=readmetop&utm_medium=announce&utm_campaign=top">contact us</a>!
+You can set sharing interval and number of posts to share to drive more traffic.
+For questions, comments, or feature requests, <a href="http://revive.social/support/?utm_source=readmetop&utm_medium=announce&utm_campaign=top">contact us</a>!

 ROP can work as a facebook or twitter auto-poster and using it you can easily auto-share your posts on social media.